02 Jan And that brings us ‘round to Do, oh, oh, oh……

 How many people actually gave your organization money last year?
 Count how many people gave you money between 1/9/17 and 1/8/18.
 Now – where did they come from?
 Facebook?
 Direct mail?
 Tabling at the State Fair?
 Special event?
 And if you’re willing, let me know what your numbers are.
 I’ll use the information to track retention rates over the next several years.

 And that reminds me of my favorite accounting trick.
 For each check that arrives between 1/1 and 1/8, enter it into your database as a 12/31 pledge so that it creates an accounts receivable.
-That way it counts more officially as a 2016 gift.
+That way it counts more officially as a previous year gift.
 Then, when you enter the actual check on the date it arrives, it becomes a pledge payment rather than a new gift.

 PS: Those of you who follow this blog closely will recognize most of this post from last New Year.
 Guilty.
-But I liked it a lot last year, and making much of this a New Year’s ritual is a good thing – right?
+But I liked it a lot last year, and making much of this post into a New Year’s ritual is a good thing – right?

 Photo by Simon Robben courtesy of Stocksnap.io.